Acforest/Acforest.github.io/content/publication/QRS23_LogContrast/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - 'Ting Zhang'
+  - Ting Zhang
-  - '*Xin Huang*'
+  - "**Xin Huang**"
-  - 'Wen Zhao'
+  - Wen Zhao
-  - 'Guozhao Mo'
+  - Guozhao Mo
-  - 'Shaohuang Bian'
+  - Shaohuang Bian

 # Author notes (optional)
 # author_notes: